brandonmain/russian-troll/README.md

 and the Target's IP is 10.0.2.4

 #### _ARP Poisoning_
-In order to redirect the users dns request to their social media accounts, we need to poison their ARP cache
+In order to redirect the target's DNS request we need to insert our machine between the target machine and the gateway router.